 Church of Saint James and Saint Anne, Neoclassical parish church in Benidorm, Spain.

-Inside the church stands the statue of Virgen del Sufragio, linked to a wooden sculpture that washed ashore on a drifting boat near Benidorm's coast.
-This figure holds deep meaning for local devotion and remains a focal point for worship and remembrance.
+Inside the church stands the statue of the Virgen del Sufragio, linked to a wooden sculpture that washed ashore on a drifting boat near Benidorm's coast.
+This figure draws local worshippers and remains a living center of devotion that visitors can observe during religious celebrations.

 The community of curious travelers